henrik/fixme-elixir/README.md

 They raise at compile time because runtime errors in production are not desirable.
 Compile time also means that the above example will raise when `my_function` is compiled, even if it's never called.

+Another consequence of running at compile time is that if the date passes and the file is not recompiled, there will be no exception.
+You can either accept that (maybe untouched code can remain that way until the next time), or you can `mix compile --force`.
+Or make your case for runtime support: maybe it should be added?

 Note that you need to explicitly `import FIXME` because `fixme` is a macro.

 Protip: make sure it's clear from the exception or from a separate comment just what should be done – sometimes not even the person who wrote the quickfix will remember what you're meant to change.